hksung/ASC-annotation-guidelines/docs/README.md

 # ASC annotation guidelines for the LCR-ADS lab annotators

 Every instance of corpus annotation involves making decisions.
 In this document, we discuss the rationale behind our choices in categorizing Argument Structure Construction (ASC) within English L1/L2 corpora.
-This project is under the [LCR-ADS lab](https://lcr-ads-lab.github.io/LCR-ADS-Home/) at the University of Oregon's Linguistics Department, maintained by Dr. Kristopher Kyle.
+This project is under the [LCR-ADS lab](https://lcr-ads-lab.github.io/LCR-ADS-Home/) at the University of Oregon's Linguistics Department, supervised and supported by Dr. Kristopher Kyle.

 ## General guide
 If you have questions when tagging, please follow this procedure: